jagathi-foundation/website/README.md

 ## Issues

-Leave an Issue in the [Issues](https://github.com/bharadwajduggaraju/Jagathi-Foundation/issues) tab
+Leave an Issue in the [Issues](https://github.com/bharadwajduggaraju/Jagathi-Foundation/issues) tab.

 ## License